What Are Forex Indicators and How it Work

 The temptation when starting out is to add indicators until the chart looks authoritative.
 The result is the opposite.
 Too many indicators produce conflicting signals, slow down analysis, and create the illusion of certainty where none exists.

-An example setup: a 50-period EMA to identify trend direction, RSI to assess momentum strength and look for divergence, and ATR to calibrate stop-loss distances based on current volatility.
+An example setup: a 50-period EMA to identify price direction, RSI to assess momentum strength and look for divergence, and ATR to calibrate stop-loss distances based on current volatility.
 These three tools do not overlap.
 The EMA answers which direction, RSI answers how strong, and ATR answers how much room to give the trade.

 If you have not yet explored how candlestick patterns relate to indicator signals, FXRecap’s guide on candlestick charts in forex is worth reading alongside this one.